sumudinnovation4-debug/Newcampus/README.md

 - Light and dark theme support
 - Media-ready post cards for text, images, and videos
 - Supabase-powered authentication, database, storage, and realtime updates
-- Google-only sign-in with onboarding for new users

 ---